Non-Markovianity of $2K-B$ and a degeneration: Introduction

-Besides the reflecting against $M$, another natural operation for a random process is to take the concave majorant (resp.~convex minorant), which, for a function $f:U\to\R$ where $U\subset \R$, refers to the minimum (resp.~maximum) function $c:U\to \R$, that is concave (resp.~convex) with $c\ge f$ (resp.~$c\le f$).
-For a 1D Brownian motion $B$, it was shown by Groeneboom in \cite{Gro} to have a almost surely concave majorant $K$ on $\R_{\ge 0}$ (see \Cref{fig:kb}).
-Since then, concave majorants and convex minorants of Brownian motion and other stochastic processes (such as L\'evy processes) have been analyzed in many works; see e.g., \cite{abrampitm,Pitman1983, cin92,ber00, CD01,suidan,bravpitm,pitmanross,MR2798000,OP}, with applications including isotonic regression in statistics \cite{isoto}, ruin theory and mathematical finance \cite{gonzalez2022convex, gonzalez2022geometrically}.
-See also \cite{abramevans,evansouaki} for studies of a related notion of Lipschitz minorant.
+Besides reflecting against $M$, another natural operation for a random process is to take the concave majorant (resp.~convex minorant), which, for a function $f:U\to\R$ where $U\subset \R$, refers to the smallest (resp.~largest) function $c:U\to \R$ that is concave (resp.~convex) with $c\ge f$ (resp.~$c\le f$).
+For a 1D Brownian motion $B$, it was shown by Groeneboom in \cite{Gro} to have an almost surely finite concave majorant $K$ on $\R_{\ge 0}$ (see \Cref{fig:kb}).
+Since then, concave majorants and convex minorants of Brownian motion and other stochastic processes have been analyzed in many works; see, e.g., \cite{Pitman1983} for connecting Groeneboom's description of $K$ with the Williams path decomposition \cite{WDPath}, \cite{cin92} for connections between $K$ and processes arising in $M/M/\infty$ queueing, \cite{suidan} for analysis of the length of the longest segments of $K$, \cite{ber00} for convex minorants of the Cauchy process on a unit interval, \cite{abrampitm,bravpitm} for concave majorants of L\'evy processes, \cite{pitmanross} for convex minorants of Brownian motion and Brownian meanders on finite intervals, \cite{gonzalez2024convex} for L\'evy processes with smooth concave majorants and convex minorants, \cite{10.1214/20-EJP503} for convex minorants of L\'evy meanders, and \cite{OP} for a Markovian structure in $K$.
+There are also many applications, including isotonic regression in statistics \cite{isoto}, and ruin theory and mathematical finance \cite{gonzalez2022simulation, gonzalez2022geometrically}.
+See also \cite{abramevans,evansouaki} for studies of the related notion of Lipschitz minorants.

-In the setting of a 1D Brownian motion $B$ and its concave majorant $K$ on $[0,\infty)$, the following conjecture was made by Ouaki and Pitman, in analogue to the $2M-B$ theorem. \begin{conj}[ {\cite[Conjecture 1.3]{OP}}] The process $2K-B$ has the law of the $\operatorname{BES}(5)$ process. \end{conj} Here the $\operatorname{BES}(5)$ process is the radial part of a 5D Brownian motion.
+In the setting of a 1D Brownian motion $B$ and its concave majorant $K$ on $[0,\infty)$, the following conjecture was made by Ouaki and Pitman, by analogy with the $2M-B$ theorem. \begin{conj}[ {\cite[Conjecture 1.3]{OP}}] The process $2K-B$ has the law of the $\operatorname{BES}(5)$ process. \end{conj} Here $\operatorname{BES}(5)$ denotes the Bessel process of dimension $5$, which is the radial part of a 5D Brownian motion.